viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 Next, create another component of type "motor", model "gpio".
 Call it "left" to represent the motor on the left side of your rover.
 Now we'll need to add some attributes.
-At minimum, we'll need to reference the board component we created in the last step by name, and the GPIO pins we connected from this motor to our pi.
+We'll need to reference the board component we created in the last step by name, and the GPIO pins we connected from this motor to our Pi.
-Other attributes (Max RPM, PWM Freq) are [important for motor control](/components/motor/gpio#brushless-dc-motor) and can vary based on your specific hub motors.
+Other attributes (Max RPM, PWM Freq) are [important for motor control](/components/motor/gpio#brushless-dc-motor) (Note that these might vary based on your specific hub motors, check the data sheet if you have one; or you can try the ones we use in this tutorial).
+Once you've configured the "left" motor, repeat for the "right" - make sure you're mapping the correct GPIO pins for each.
 Finally, one of the two motors we are connecting will need the "Direction Flip" attribute set to "true".
-It's ok if you are not sure which one, you can always switch them later.
+It's ok if you are not sure which one, you can always switch them later after testing.
-Regardless, once you've configured the "left" motor, repeat for the "right" - just make sure you're mapping the correct GPIO pins for each.

 <div class="td-max-width-on-larger-screens">
   <img src="../img/outdoor-rover-boxbot/motor-setup.png" alt="Motor setup." title="Motor setup." />
 </div>

 At this point, you can try controlling your motors with the Viam App.
-Navigate to the control tab.
+Navigate to the **CONTROL** tab.
 If all is set up correctly, you'll see cards for your left and right motors on this page.
 Open one up, and if your rover is in a safe position (on the ground or propped up), try running one!